llord1/llord1.github.io/index.md

 Dr. Rand Ford: Professor and Program Director of Data Analytics at HU

+**Dream Team Committee Members:**

-**Committee Members:**
+- **HU Members:**

+Internal:

+    - Erin Buchanan

+    - Kevin Purcell

+    - Kevin Huggins

+    - Roozbeh Sadeghian

 - **External Members:**

-    - Dr. Melissa Irvine: Ph.D.
-Linguist;  disseration on Saint Lucian Creoles.
+    - *Dr. Melissa Irvine: Ph.D.
+Linguist; dissertation on Saint Lucian Creoles.

+    - *Dr. David Frank: Linguist at SIL, Creole expert and contributing author of one of Saint Lucia’s creole dictionaries.

+    - *Dr. James W. Pennebaker: Linguistic Inquiry and Word Count (LIWC) co-creator and social psychologist (need to prepare formal meeting request after LIWC papers are reviewed by Dr. Ford).

+    - Dr. Jordan Boyd-Graber: Ph.D. in Computer Science 2004 – 2010 Advisor: David Blei; Thesis: Linguistic Extensions of Topic Models.
+Is "an expert in the application of topic models, completely automatic tools that can discover structure and meaning in large, multilingual datasets.
+His work has been supported by NSF, IARPA, and ARL."
+I was intrigued by his recent publication on Interactive Refinement of Cross-Lingual Word Embeddings.

     - Dr. Luisa Maffi: Biocultural diversity expert and co-founder and director of Terralingua.

-    - Dr. David Frank: Linguist at SIL, Creole expert and contributing author of one of Saint Lucia's creole dictionaries.

     - Dr. Teresa Lynn: Linguist specializing in endangered languages and their presence in social media like Twitter.

     - Dr. Bruno Gonçalves: Vice President at JPMorgan Chase & Co Data Science and Finance Division.
 Linguist specializing in multiple languages and their presence in social media like Twitter (currently recreating a few of his papers).

-    - Dr. James W. Pennebaker: Linguistic Inquiry and Word Count (LIWC) co-creator and social psychologist (need to prepare formal meeting request after LIWC papers are reviewed by Dr. Ford).

-    - Dr. Laurel Braden Symes: Avian expert and works with bioacoustic data collection and analysis.

-- **HU Members:**

-    - Dr. Sa Liu: App developer and Assistant Professor at HU